isabella232/advertising-cloud.en/help/dsp/admin/advertiser-settings.md

 ### [!UICONTROL Audience Targeting]

-**[!UICONTROL Audiences to exclude]:** Any audiences or segments that will be suppressed by default.
+**[!UICONTROL Audiences to exclude]:** Any audiences or segments to suppress by default.
 Users can change the exclusions for each placement.

 ### Media Quality]